Usenet Tools: Traceroute and Speed Tests

 If you are interested in digging a little deeper into how Usenet works, you may find these tools interesting.

-According to Wikipedia, traceroute in a computing context is a, "computer network diagnostic command for displaying the route (path) and measuring transit delays of packets across an Internet Protocol (IP) network".
+According to Wikipedia, traceroute is a "computer network diagnostic command for displaying the route (path) and measuring transit delays of packets across an Internet Protocol (IP) network".

 You can sometimes use traceroute results to help identify any network slowdowns.